yanyan-li/normal_depth_gt_of_NYU2/README.md

 The NYUv2 dataset images can be downloaded from the [NYU website](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), which has 1449 images.

-The per-pixel normal maps can be downloaded from the [here](https://drive.google.com/file/d/1FbOaH0G5_BI6yOjuzgBRcMuKjFSoUWB0/view?usp=sharing).
+The per-pixel normal maps can be downloaded from [here](https://drive.google.com/file/d/1FbOaH0G5_BI6yOjuzgBRcMuKjFSoUWB0/view?usp=sharing).

 **Step 2: generate RGB, depth and per-pixel normal images**